 Black Widow goes back to her home country of Russia and finds that the group that was creating Black Widow killers is operational again and she teams with her fellow former Widows to take the fight to them, while also trying to survive the attack of Taskmaster.

-Scarlett Johansson returns as Black Widow and is joined by Florence Pugh as Yelena Belova, David Harbor as Red Guardian, Rachel Weisz as Melina Vostokoff, O-T Fagbenie as Rick Mason, William Hurt as Thaddeus Ross, and there is still no word on who is behind the mask of Taskmaster.
+Scarlett Johansson returns as Black Widow, joined by Florence Pugh as Yelena Belova, David Harbour as Red Guardian, Rachel Weisz as Melina Vostokoff, O-T Fagbenie as Rick Mason, William Hurt as Thaddeus Ross, and there is still no word on who is behind the mask of Taskmaster.

 Here is the trailer for Black Widow.